 If you travel through the Rocky Mountains you will see the wild form of this tree growing in dry, rocky places.
 It is called Colorado Red Cedar (Juniperus scopulorum).
 It grows up to 50 feet tall, but the form we sell –‘Wichita Blue’ – doesn’t get much taller than 15 feet, although some very old ones can eventually reach 30 feet if left unclipped.
 This beautiful form has much bluer foliage than the wild trees of the Rockies, so it is more attractive in the garden.

-For a hedge or screen, plant 3 feet apart.
+If you are using your Wichita Blue Junipers as a hedge or screen, plant them 3 feet apart.
 Dig a trench and line the trees up in the trench.
 Put back most of the soil, and then firm it well around the trees.
 Flood the trench with water and when it drains away put back the rest of the soil.
 Water well each week for the first month, then only when the area seems dry.
 Once established these trees will stand long dry periods without water.
 For a specimen, allow 8 feet or more of room for the tree to mature and to be able to appreciate its form.

 Juniper Wichita Blue does best if sunny locations.
 Too much shade will make the foliage thin and open.
 Shady areas are often damp, and this tree is very tough but it does not like damp soil.
 If you see scattered brown branches on your tree, especially in spring, then it is getting too much water or shade or both.
 However even large trees can be moved, so find a sunnier spot in your garden for it.